 Educational Leadership is a diverse multi- and interdisciplinary field.
 Research courses offer a variety of tools for Ph.D. students who also are mid-career professionals; therefore, EDL Ph.D. students are expected to develop general knowledge about a variety of research epistemologies and methods.
 All students will be introduced to fundamental research designs and analysis techniques spanning the realms of qualitative and quantitative methods.
 At the introductory level, students must complete both one qualitative and one quantitative course.
 Then the Doctoral Advising Committee directs students on further research requirements in advanced qualitative and/or advanced quantitative course work.
 The recommended sequence of research courses can be found in the Program of Study section of this handbook.
-It should be noted that EDF 9270 is a prerequisite for EDF 9770; EDF 9770 is a prerequisite for advanced qualitative courses; EDF 9770 and 9790 are prerequisites for mixed methods.
+It should be noted that EDF 9270 is a prerequisite for EDF 9770; EDF 9770 is a prerequisite for advanced quantitative courses.
+EDF 9790 is a prerequisite for advanced qualitative courses; EDF 9770 and 9790 are prerequisites for mixed methods.